 Tip: Always consider the type of stain found in your weighted blankets.
 Some stain treatments do not work well with certain spots, such as the ones mentioned above.

-Another option for getting your blanket clean while decreasing agitation is washing your blanket the old fashioned way - by using your hands.
+Another option for cleaning your blanket while decreasing agitation is washing your blanket the old-fashioned way - using your hands.

-Again, it’s best to check the label first.
 Once you have that information, then your weighted blanket is good to go.
 For washing machines, use only cold or warm water.
-Using hot water can potentially damage your weighted blanket, and really, who wants that?

 Next, always avoid aggressive wash cycles.
-Instead, go for a delicate or light wash setting to prevent holes, leaks, and rips.
+Instead, use a delicate or light wash setting to prevent holes, leaks, and rips.
 If there's an option to decrease the amount of spin cycles, that's helpful too!

-Even if your blanket says it can be machine washed, you must be extra cautious every time you wash them in the washer.
-Some weighted blankets, especially heavy ones, can harm your machine due to the pressure generated by the blanket.
+Even if your blanket says it can be machine washed, you must be extra cautious whenever you wash them in the washer.
+Some weighted blankets can harm your machine due to the pressure generated by the blanket.

-For heavy-weighted blankets, you may want to bring them to a laundromat with a commercial-grade washer and dryer, which are designed to handle heavy loads.
+Consider bringing heavy-weighted blankets to a laundromat with a commercial-grade washer and dryer designed to handle heavy loads.

 Leaking beads from weighted blankets are also notorious for damaging washing machines, especially older models, so it's best to be extra careful.

-If you just need to hand wash your blanket, fill your washtub basin with tepid or cold water and a small amount of mild detergent.
+If you need to hand wash your blanket, fill your washtub basin with tepid or cold water and a small amount of mild detergent.
 Typically, 1/2 to 1 cup is sufficient, but this still varies depending on the size of your blanket.
 Submerge your weighted blanket in the water after thoroughly mixing it.
 After thoroughly rinsing, drain the wash basin and refill with clean water.
-Repeat the procedure until all of the soap from the blanket has been removed.
+Repeat the procedure until all the blanket soap has been removed.

-Whatever the case might be with your weighted blanket, it is important that only a mild detergent be used.
+Whatever the case with your weighted blanket, only a mild detergent must be used.
 Fabric softeners are not recommended because they alter the structure of weighted blankets, causing them to become rigid and scratchy.

-Tip: If your weighted blanket is too heavy, it's best to just have them cleaned professionally.
+Tip: If your weighted blanket is too heavy, it's best to clean it professionally.
 Forcibly jamming a king-sized weighted blanket inside the washing machine might cause more harm than good.

-But before using your squeaky clean weighted blanket, it's best to dry them first.
+Before using your weighted blanket, it's best to dry them first.

-It's entirely up to you if air dry or toss them in the dryer.
+It's entirely up to you to air dry or toss them in the dryer.
 What's important is to keep them in tip-top shape after drying.

 To machine dry, run it through tumble dry setting or low to medium heat.
-Since weighted blankets are heavy, you may need to tumble dry for 2 cycles to ensure that they are completely dry.
+Since weighted blankets are heavy, you may need to tumble dry for two cycles to ensure they are completely dry.

-Again, as with washing machines, make sure your dryer can handle your weighted blanket.
-This is because dryers can also be damaged as a result of the blanket's pressure and fillers.
+Make sure your dryer can handle your weighted blanket.
+This is because dryers can also be damaged due to the blanket's pressure and fillers.

-Tip: Weighted blankets with fillers should not be hanged in a clothesline to prevent the beads from bunching up.
+Tip: Weighted blankets with fillers should not be hung on a clothesline to prevent the beads from bunching up.

-Overall, most weighted blankets sold in the market are generally compatible with washing machines and dryers.
+Most weighted blankets sold in the market are generally compatible with washing machines and dryers.
 And most of them have a straightforward cleaning process.
-You just have to read and follow what's written on the care label to ensure that they remain in tip-top shape.
+You must read and follow what's written on the care label to ensure they remain tip-top.

-If you're looking for a weighted blanket that is super easy to maintain and compatible with dry-clean, handwashing, or washer & dryer, then you’ve come to the right place.
+If you're looking for a weighted blanket that is super easy to maintain and compatible with dry-clean handwashing or washer & dryer, we recommend Nuzzie Knit.

-When investing in a weighted blanket, it's important to take a lot of things into consideration.
+When investing in a weighted blanket, it's essential to take a lot of things into consideration.